mattheww/gomill/gomill_docs/sgf.rst

    :rtype: dict: string → list of 8-bit strings

-   Returns a dict mapping property identifiers to lists of raw values.
+   Returns a dict mapping *PropIdents* to lists of raw values.

    Returns the same dict object each time it's called.